Art of Public Speaking

 - Instill good public speaking habits that first-year students can use for the rest of their lives.

 Reduce public speaking fears in students, allowing the student to transfer these skills to other classes, communities, college, and jobs.

 Dale’s time on stage begins as a party.
 In one moment, students are laughing hysterically, moving their hands, and shouting at the top of their lungs.

-Yet only minutes later, that same room is silent; students find themselves hanging on to every word of Dale’s heartfelt and challenging message.
-It is at this point that the students in attendance realize they are no longer watching a presentation to an audience of hundreds or even thousands—they are hearing their own personal call to action.
+Only minutes later, that same room is silent; students find themselves hanging on to every word of Dale’s heartfelt and challenging message.
+It is at this point that the students in attendance realize they are no longer watching a presentation to an audience of hundreds or even thousands—they hear their own personal call to action.